Past SBSS Student Paper Competition Winners

 Application deadline: Dec.
 15, 2022 by 5pm EST.

 Required Application Materials:

 A complete application consists of the following components:

 (B) A letter from the advisor verifying the student status of the candidate and briefly describing the candidate's role in the research and writing of the paper.

 (C) Two versions of the paper: 1) a paper in pdf including all author names and affiliations and 2) a blinded version in pdf without any author names and affiliations in the text or on the title page.
 Self-identifying citations and references in the article text should either be avoided or left blank.
 The paper must be double-spaced with at least 11-point font size and no longer than 28 pages including all figures, tables, and bibliography.

 Papers will be reviewed by a committee determined by the officers of the SBSS.
 Criteria for selection will include, but are not limited to, novelty in theory/methods/applications, significance and potential impact of the research, and clarity of writing and presentation.
 Decisions of the committee are final.

-Applicants will be notified by January 15, 2016.
-Winners of the SBSS student paper competition must submit abstracts and register for JSM by February 2, 2016 through the official JSM abstract submission system.
-To receive the award, winners must register for the conference and present a talk under the auspices of the SBSS on the topic of their winning paper.
-Those who are not selected as winners are encouraged to submit a contributed abstract to the JSM 2016.
+Applicants will be notified by January 15, 2023.
+Winners of the SBSS student paper competition must submit abstracts and register for JSM by February 1, 2023 through the official JSM abstract submission system.
+To receive the award, winners must register for the conference and present a talk based on the submitted paper in a session reserved for the SBSS student paper competition.
+Those who are not selected as winners are encouraged to submit a contributed abstract to the JSM 2023.

-SBSS anticipates awarding travel awards to nine students and a $1,000 travel award to the winner of the Laplace Award.
-All winners will also be presented with a certificate at the SBSS section meeting at JSM 2016.
-Note that the financial award will likely not cover all of a winner's travel, so winners will need to supplement the SBSS award with other funds.
+SBSS anticipates awarding multiple travel awards in the amount of $800 to each student winner and one travel award in the amount of $1200 to the winner of the Laplace Award.
+All winners will also be presented with a certificate at the SBSS section meeting at JSM 2023.